Enhancing Surface Neural Implicits with Curvature-Guided Sampling and Uncertainty-Augmented Representations: Failing Cases Analysis

 \section{Failing Cases Analysis}

-~\cite{chibane2020ndf} shows successful results in ShapeNet~\cite{chang2015shapenet}.
+Chibane \etal show in~\cite{chibane2020ndf} successful results in ShapeNet~\cite{chang2015shapenet}.
 However, we did not get satisfactory results on both object and scene datasets.
-We suspect the method needs a lot of training data, e.g., ShapeNet has multiple point clouds for a single shape.
+We suspect the method needs a lot of training data for one single shape, \eg, ShapeNet has multiple point clouds for a single shape.
 We only have one (sparse) point cloud for a shape.
-We also see a similar issue reported in the authors' Github issues. ~\cref{fg:failing_case} shows different failing cases.
+We also see a similar issue reported in the authors' Github issues. \cref{fg:failing_case} shows different failing cases.
 The first line is the failing case on open surface reconstruction for sparse input ($\sim 6k$) \emph{lr\_kt0} datasets.
-IF-NET ~\cite{chibane2020implicit} can not handle open surfaces.
-Neural-Pull~\cite{ma2020neuralpull} easily fails when there is a flat plane.
-SIREN~\cite{sitzmann2019siren} tends to create artifices in non-surface areas when dealing with open surfaces.
+IF-NET~\cite{chibane2020implicit} can not handle open surfaces.
+NeuralPull~\cite{ma2020neuralpull} easily fails when there is a flat plane.
+One reason is NeuralPull learns to pull the sampled point to the closest surface point.
+If the sampled point is already on the surface, it learns to pull back and forth on the same plane.
+SIREN~\cite{sitzmann2019siren} tends to create artifices in non-surface areas when dealing with open surfaces as it use periodic activation functions after each layer, it creates random area when initialize the neural network.
 The second row is failing cases for complicated shape \emph{Dragon} (sparse input, $\sim 6k$ points).
-We also fail to recover satisfactory results using our method (last column), and the modified Neural-Pull method with our sampling strategy also fails to recover the correct shape of the Dragon (last second column).
+We also fail to recover satisfactory results using our method (last column), and the modified NeuralPull method with our sampling strategy also fails to recover the correct shape of the Dragon (last second column).
 Our analysis is that large details are gathered around the head part of the Dragon, and the interpolation fails to overcome too sparse input.